 Tricia McCormick – Instructor

-I am passionate about horses and helping people, so being part of HART is a perfect fit for me.
+I am passionate about horses and helping people, so being part of Horses Adaptive Riding and Therapy is a perfect fit for me.
 Over the many years I have volunteered I have seen miraculous things happen.
 There is almost a mystical power horses have to help people whether their needs are physical, emotional, psychological, or spiritual.
-I am so excited to be part of HART.
+I am so excited to be part of Horses Adaptive Riding and Therapy.
 Their vision is to help every individual who has a desire to experience the special love horses give to us, regardless of any physical or financial limitations.
 How could I not be part of that?!

 Barbara Payton – Instructor